Remdesivir and ritonavir-boosted nirmatrelvir (Paxlovid) are approved by the Food and Drug Administration for the treatment of COVID-19.

 Recommendations for Treating Nonhospitalized Adults

-- The following alternative therapies should be used ONLY when neither of the preferred therapies are available, feasible to use, or clinically appropriate.
-These drugs are listed in alphabetical order:
+The Panel recommends molnupiravir as an alternative therapy when neither of the preferred therapies are available, feasible to use, or clinically appropriate (CIIa).

 Recommendations for Treating Nonhospitalized Children